Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Stewman’s Lobster Pound in Bar Harbor offers individual and shared dishes for the whole family, with an intensive drink list and a kids’ menu.
 Geddy’s is another family-friendly restaurant nearby with great views of the water.

-Jordan Pond House restaurant offers sit-down options with carry-out available for those exploring the carriage roads.
+Opening time is as early as 3:30 am.
+For a post-summit meal, get in line at Jeannie’s Great Maine Breakfast.
+Jordan Pond House restaurant offers sit-down options with a view of Jordan Pond, as well as carry-out for those exploring the carriage roads.

-In Northeast Harbor, people can’t stop raving about Ted’s Takeout from the food truck (and that includes Condé Nast).
-The Nor’Easter Pound & Market includes restaurant dining, a supply store, and a fresh seafood deli.
+In Northeast Harbor, the Nor’Easter Pound & Market includes restaurant dining, a supply store, and a fresh seafood deli.
 Check the special events in the evenings and the Sunday brunch menu.
+If you need to carb up or crave something other than seafood, Milk & Honey Kitchen is the right place for you.

 Bub’s Burritos in Southwest Harbor makes your meal fresh to order and offers breakfast options.
 All three meals are served at Eat-A-Pita Cafe, with a dessert menu worth saving room for.
+Artisan pizza is cooked over wood at Harbor Table.

+Rodick’s Takeout is perfect when you just want to grab and go.
 Bass Harbor brings the best of everything Maine together at the Seaside Dairy Bar & Lobster Pound.
 Get your lobster before or after a kayak trip at Archie’s Lobster.
 Saltmeadow Farm offers family dining with fresh menu items that sell out quickly.

 To get as close as possible to the lobster you’re about to eat, look for the waterfront location of Thurston for Lobster.
+Early risers and hikers heading to Cadillac Mountain for the sunrise, or anglers can visit Hansen’s Outpost.

 Upscale Dining on MDI